SAL778/SIC-CoHive/docs/UserStories.md

 3. Changes to the Feedback Form are applied successfully, and users see the updated form.

 7.01 - Integration
-As an admin, I want to ensure that the application can integrate with Google Suite so that it can streamline management.
+As an admin, I want to ensure that the application can integrate with Google Suite, so that it can streamline management.

 Acceptance Tests